TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

 Search syntax
 """""""""""""

-When you search, you can use three operator types
+When you search, you can use three operator types:

 - AND: "+", "and" (UK), "og" (DK)